-Physicians Immediate Care has achieved the Urgent Care Association of America (UCAOA) Accredited Urgent Care designation, the highest level of distinction for urgent care centers.
+Physicians Immediate Care has achieved the Urgent Care Association of America (UCA) Accredited Urgent Care designation, the highest level of distinction for urgent care centers.
 UCAOA Accreditation is the first of its kind to recognize not only the traditional accreditation process of quality and safety but also to specifically embrace the unique scope of services provided by urgent care centers, such as Physicians Immediate Care.

 Excellence in 8 Areas

 The UCA Accreditation means that Physicians Immediate Care demonstrates that it has met nationally standardized criteria to provide high-level care and achieved excellence in the following areas: